On the paradox of LGBT churchgoers, Mississippi’s copycat anti-gay bill, and the South’s damaging culture of politeness.

 But before you say whatever you say, there’s always a short silence, the air gently sinking as if anticipating an apology.
 There will be no apology.
 There is too much to apologize for to even try, and anyway, it’s not this Southerner’s place to speak on behalf of an entire state or region.
 So you’ll talk about Southern food or Faulkner or Elvis.
 She’ll find a way to steer the conversation back to you.
 You’re likely from a nicer part of America, she hopes, somewhere that isn’t polite-ing itself to death.

 I’m from the South.
 My parents are from the South.
-Their parents were from the South, those parents’ parents were from the South, and it keeps going on like that for quite a while, so I could no sooner dispense of my inherited preoccupation with not offending you any easier than I could extract the calcium from my bones.
+Their parents were from the South, those parents’ parents were from the South, and it keeps going on like that for quite a while, so I could no sooner dispense of my inherited preoccupation with not offending you than I could extract the calcium from my bones.
 And though this is a nice thing an awful lot of the time, tiptoeing around offense is not an asset to any decent writer.1 On a broader social level or when mixed with politics, avoiding controversy stymies social progress, encourages systemic oppression, and lets old wounds fester.
 This is the nasty underside to Southern hospitality and bless-your-heart manners, and this is what I’m too often not talking about when I talk about the South.

 For several years during and after graduate school, I tried to write about the large, heavy-doored closet where too many religious and culturally religious LGBT adults in the South seemed to be willfully stowing themselves.
 As a geeky tomboy who refused to wear dresses for the bulk of my childhood, I was friends with lots of effeminate boys who wanted to craft, listen to show tunes, or audition for the community theater, and when some of them came out (selectively, slowly, and always in private), I was only surprised that many still went to churches that had public stances against homosexuality.